-Forgive—And Set Yourself Free!
+Forgive—And Set Yourself Free!-

 Forgiveness shuts the door on your past!
-Paul, who supervised the killing of Christians before becoming one, writes, ‘This one thing I do, forgetting those things which are behind, and reaching… unto those things which are before.’
+Paul, who martyred Christians before becoming one, writes, ‘This one thing I do, forgetting those things which are behind, and reaching… unto those things which are before.’
 Only when you release your grip on the past can you secure your grip on the future.
 Forgiving is a decision, one you sometimes have to make daily or even hourly.
 Bottom line: you need to forgive every time the issue that’s hurting you rears its head (see Matthew 18:21–22).

 There’s no shortcut—it’s the only path to freedom!